 Holmes HFH436 space heater, $40

 In our space heater tests, the Holmes was very good at heating an average-size room in 15 minutes but a little less so at spot heating a person in the room.
 Still, it was easy to use, has very good safety features and isn’t hot to the touch when it’s turned on.
 It has a fan and was so-so for noise, a consideration if you’re using it in a bedroom.

 Rowenta Effective Comfort DW2070 steam iron, $50

 The least expensive Rowenta steam iron in our tests, this was also the best of that brand.
 It was excellent overall and delivered superb ironing and lots of steam.
 The surge button provides a burst of steam when trying to remove stubborn wrinkles and the vertical steam feature lets you remove wrinkles from hanging garments and drapes.
 The sole plate is stainless steel and the ready light indicates the iron is hot enough to use.
 There's a self-clean feature and auto-shutoff, which turns off the iron when left stationary for a short time.

 Eureka Easy Clean 71B hand vacuum, $50

-This Crane Tabletop was very good in overall performance, and is intended to humidify areas up to 500 square feet.
-This model's moisture output was good.
-It was very good for convenience, and earned excellent scores for noise level, energy efficiency, and its output with hard water.
-Daily output was 1.69 gallons.
+This Crane tabletop was excellent in overall performance, and is intended to humidify areas up to 250 square feet.
+In our humidifier tests, this ultrasonic model earned excellent scores for moisture output, noise level, energy efficiency, and its output with hard water and was very good for convenience.
+Daily output is 1.4 gallons.
 The Crane comes in many other colorful child-friendly shapes.